-When we travelled around the world for 12 months with kids, if travel items didn’t get used, we sent them home or gave them away.
+When we traveled around the world for 12 months with kids, if travel items didn’t get used, we sent them home or gave them away.
 So rest assured, the travel essentials listed here are recommended because we personally use them, love them and think they make travel easier.

 So apart from all the regular travel gear we carry (our packing list is coming soon!) we have 14 travel accessories we cannot live without when we travel.
 We think these items are travel essentials and worth adding to your family travel packing list.